Do you have a great idea? Super! How sure are you that it will be picked up by millions of others? You do research!

 Digging into what’s happening is mostly about employing quantitative research methods.
 On the contrary, to learn about why users behave in a certain way in a particular case, we should leverage qualitative research methods.

-By choosing the research topic such as “I want to know how many companies successfully on-boarded and uploaded their employee data,” you are specifically measuring how efficient your onboarding process is, an important action that occurs frequently.
+By choosing the right topic such as “I want to know how many companies successfully on-boarded and uploaded their employee data,” you are specifically measuring how efficient your onboarding process is, an important action that occurs frequently.

 Quantitative research methods such as funnel analysis, cohort analysis, and A/B tests can help you gather insights on what’s occurring.
 After forming an opinion on what’s happening, you will be able to formulate the right research topic to get to the bottom of why you are getting such results.
 Here are some of the research methodologies that you can use on the product side: